 For more information visit the Western Australian Government’s website:

 In Victoria, from 29th March 2020, tenants and landlords are required to comply with the Residential Tenancies Act 1997 and the COVID-19 Omnibus (Emergency Measures) Act 2020.
-The temporary measures apply for 6 months.
+The temporary measures were to apply for 6 months until 26 September 2020 however the government has extended it until 28 March 2021.

 The changes include the following: